awsdocs/amazon-ec2-user-guide/doc_source/instance-retirement.md

 When you are notified that your instance is scheduled for retirement, we recommend that you take the following action as soon as possible:
 + Check if your instance is reachable by either [connecting](AccessingInstances.md) to or pinging your instance\.
 + If your instance is unreachable, there is likely very little that can be done to recover your instance\.
-For more information, see [Troubleshooting an unreachable instance](instance-console.md)\.
+For more information, see [Troubleshoot an unreachable instance](instance-console.md)\.
 AWS will terminate your instance on the scheduled retirement date, so, for an unreachable instance, you can immediately [terminate](terminating-instances.md) the instance yourself\.

 **Launch a replacement instance**
-Create an instance store\-backed AMI from your instance using the AMI tools, as described in [Creating an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.
+Create an instance store\-backed AMI from your instance using the AMI tools, as described in [Create an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.
 From the Amazon EC2 console, select your new AMI and then choose **Actions**, **Launch**\.
 Follow the wizard to launch your instance\.
-For more information about each step in the wizard, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information about each step in the wizard, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.

 **Convert your instance to an EBS\-backed instance**
 Transfer your data to an EBS volume, take a snapshot of the volume, and then create AMI from the snapshot\.
 You can launch a replacement instance from your new AMI\.
-For more information, see [Converting your instance store\-backed AMI to an Amazon EBS\-backed AMI](Using_ConvertingS3toEBS.md)\.
+For more information, see [Convert your instance store\-backed AMI to an Amazon EBS\-backed AMI](Using_ConvertingS3toEBS.md)\.